janegoesdigital/USA_trip/README.md

 # Current structure
 The current structure now has 4 main parts to it:

 1. The draft sites I have.
+There are now 3 sites within that section:
-Currently, I only have one draft site, which is called Itinerary_simple.
-In it, I have used only very basic html, css, js and direct DOM manipulation methods.
-I will be adding to this as I go.
+  a.
+Itinerary_simple.
+Initially, I used only very basic html, css, js and direct DOM manipulation methods.
+I have now added materialize.css styling and jQuery functions.
+I will be adding to this as I go;
+  b.
+Mongoose_simple - I'm working through connecting to a Mongodb using mongoose.
+Also using express and handlebars;
+  c.
+Express_simple - although this is not working.

 2. A section called My_notes.
 In it, I have consolidated the notes I am taking as I'm learning, and exercises etc that I am doing based on books I am reading.
 It is my own personal reference material.

 3. A WIP section, for code that I am working on.

 4. An navigation bar around the site.
-Currently, this is sitting in index.html, and does not appear on the other html pages that I am using.
+Currently, this is sitting in reflections.html, and does not appear on the other html pages that I am using.
 I will put it on each relevant page, when I get Express and templates etc up and running in this site.
 For my purposes, I know my way around and don't need it for navigation purposes, although it is a good overview for me on what I've learned so far.

 #Current focus